- Latin America

 What are the Basic Requirements to Teach English Abroad?

 Last Updated: May 28, 2021

 The Top 5 Teaching English Abroad Requirements

 The requirements to teach English abroad vary region-by-region and country-by-country.
-But here are the 5 key requirements to teach English abroad no matter where in the world you plan to teach:
+But if you're wondering, what do I need to teach English abroad?, here are the 5 key requirements to teach English overseas no matter where in the world you plan to teach:

 1. TEFL CERTIFICATION